guojunma/Intro-to-deep-learning/README.md

 # project - Deep Learning
-This is a MIT course which introduce the basic of deep learning and several areas of the current cutting-edge researchs.
+This MIT course introduces the basics of deep learning and several areas of current cutting-edge research.
+This change was made directly on GitHub.